Quantile Digest Functions¶

 while T-digest is not (though it does empirically demonstrate lossless merges).

-Velox uses the modern KLL sketch algorithm for the approx_percentile
+Velox uses the modern KLL sketch algorithm for the approx_percentile function, which

 provides stronger accuracy guarantees than both quantile digest and T-digest.